 One of the requirements for completing this course is to make substantive contributions to online discussion threads, which will form a regular part of your online learning.
 You are probably wondering what that means!
-We've guidelines to help keep online discussions dynamic and valuable and to help us evaluate your contributions to the online platform:
+We have guidelines to help keep online discussions dynamic and valuable and to help us evaluate your contributions to the online platform:

-• Submit initial post(s) early in the
+- Submit initial post(s) early in the online activities and subsequent responses to other students' posts to generate a dynamic discussion. - Discussions occur when there is dialogue; therefore, you need to build upon other students' posts and responses to create discussion threads.
+Make sure to revisit the discussion forum and respond

-- online activities and subsequent responses to other students' posts at timely intervals throughout the exercise.
-The goal is to have a dynamic discussion. - Discussions occur when there is dialogue; therefore, you need to build upon other students' posts and responses to create discussion threads.
-Make sure to revisit the discussion forum and respond (if necessary) to what other learners have posted to your initial responses. - When relevant, add to the discussion by including prior knowledge, work experiences, references, websites, resources, etc. (giving credit when appropriate).
+(if necessary) to what other learners have posted, replying to your initial responses • When relevant, add to the discussion by including prior knowledge, work experiences, references, websites, resources, etc. (giving credit when appropriate).